 Bleeding - some oozing from the cuts inside your mouth on the night of operation is normal and to be expected.
-Often you will notice slight bleeding from your nose as well which may take a week or so to settle.
-Again this is normal and nothing to be concerned about.
 Significant bleeding is very unusual but should it occur it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up handkerchief or swab.

-Numbness - your top lip will be numb and tingly after the operation, similar to the sensation after having an injection at the dentist.
-The numbness may take several weeks to disappear.
+Numbness - your bottom lip will be numb and tingly after the operation, similar to the sensation after having an injection at the dentist.
+This numbness may take several months to disappear and in a minority of patients may last for ever.